My first trip to Paris: useful Paris travel tips for a memorable and stress-free experience

 Save money and time in Paris by booking tickets online

-Oh, how I wish I knew this before going to Paris!
+Oh, how I wish I had known this before going to Paris!
 It would have saved me so much time at Musee dÓrsay.
+Always book Paris museum tickets online to save time.
+First-time visitors to the Louvre or Musée d’Orsay will especially benefit from skip-the-line tickets.

 So, yes, another very practical first trip to Paris advice is to check, in advance, if you can book tickets online to the museums you want to visit.

-This will allow you to entry faster – and, thus, saving you time.
+This will allow you to enter faster – and, thus, save you time.
 Sometimes, online tickets are also a bit cheaper, so you’ll also save money.
 Success all the way!

 Check to see if you need a Metro Pass or a Museum Pass in Paris